SalmaBhar/UNIT2/README.md

 - Circuits components <br>

 ### Justification of the solution
 I will create a program dsiplayed on LEDs which counts from 0 to 9 in braille language when we press different combinations of buttons.
 As for hardware, I am using 4 LEDs, 4 buttons and an Arduino.
 It is worth noting that only 4 LEDs will be used out of the 7 provided which optimizes this solution even further.
-Furthermore, I will be using C++ as a software language since it is the primary coding language for the Arduino and we have had practise sessions during class in that language.
-In fact in 2017, C++ ranked 4th among 24 other programming languages in September due to its fast processing [1]. <br>
+Moreover, I will be using C++ as a software language since it is the primary coding language for the Arduino and we have had practise sessions during class in that language.
+In fact in 2017, C++ ranked 4th among 24 other programming languages in September [1] due to its fast processing and several built-in functions.
+The program will be first run on the simulator Tinkercad to avoid damaging the physical components when testing the solution. <br>

 [1] Ramasubramanian, Sowmya.
 “C++ Is Now the Fastest-Growing Programming Language, Report Says.”
 The Hindu, The Hindu, 11 Sept.
 2020, www.thehindu.com/sci-tech/technology/c-is-now-the-fastest-growing-programming-language/article32580426.ece.

 T.E.L.O.S.
 Study: <br>
-T-Technical-
-E-Economic-
+T-Technical-Is the project technically possible?
+We dispose of a computer, Arduino E-Economic-
 L-Legal-
 O-Operational-